cbohnert67/Objective-Data-Scientist/README.md

 - Stay up to date: Data science is a rapidly evolving field, and it is important to stay up to date with the latest technologies and techniques.
 Consider taking online courses or attending conferences to continue learning and staying current.

-That curriculum is designed to learn Data Science for several years.
+The curriculum is designed for a several years log journey in Data Science.

 I compiled best material (web and books) I find useful for that purpose.
+So let's get started and jump right into foundations!

 ## Step 1.
 Mathematical & Computational Foundations